-A minimum of five live customers must use the application.
+A minimum of one live customer must use the application.
+However, this requirement is not mandatory for 2018.

-By customer, SWIFT means a distinct financial institution that uses the product to send and receive messages over SWIFTNet.
+By customer, SWIFT means a corporate that uses the product to send and receive messages over SWIFTNet.

 SWIFT reserves the right to contact the relevant customer to validate the functionality of the application submitted for a SWIFT Certified Application label.
 A questionnaire is used as the basis for the customer validation.
 The questionnaire can be in the form of a telephone interview, an email, or a discussion at the customer site.
 The information provided by the customer is treated as confidential and is not disclosed, unless explicitly agreed with the customer.